danieledellacioppa/LowCostTube/README.md

 ## Usage

 To use this app, simply run it on an Android device or emulator.
 The app will retrieve the bus stop data from the TFL API using Retrofit and display it on the map using OSMDroid.
+Again this is not the final use.
+It's just to test Retrofit and display TFL bus stops on OSMDroid map.

 ## Code Explanation